By2225/Stella/README.md

+# Stella
-# H1 Stella: A Facebook Messenger bot for sending Stellar Lumens
+A Facebook Messenger bot for sending Stellar Lumens